agentjimlam/HTML-Basics/README.md

    Let’s quickly review each part of the element pictured:

     <ul>
-     <li>HTML element (or simply, element) — a unit of content in an HTML document formed by HTML tags and the text or media it contains.</li>
+     <li>HTML element (or simply, element) &ndash; a unit of content in an HTML document formed by HTML tags and the text or media it contains.</li>
-     <li>HTML Tag — the element name, surrounded by an opening (&lt;) and closing (&gt;) angle bracket.</li>
+     <li>HTML Tag &ndash; the element name, surrounded by an opening (&lt;) and closing (&gt;) angle bracket.</li>
-     <li>Opening Tag — the first HTML tag used to start an HTML element.
+     <li>Opening Tag &ndash; the first HTML tag used to start an HTML element.
 The tag type is surrounded by opening and closing angle brackets.</li>
-     <li>Content — The information (text or other elements) contained between the opening and closing tags of an HTML element.</li>
+     <li>Content &ndash; The information (text or other elements) contained between the opening and closing tags of an HTML element.</li>
-     <li>Closing tag — the second HTML tag used to end an HTML element.
+     <li>Closing tag &ndash; the second HTML tag used to end an HTML element.
 Closing tags have a forward slash (/) inside of them, directly after the left angle bracket.</li>
     </ul>
   </p>